Star Festival Tanabata

 During Tanabata, people hang decorations made of tanzaku strips and origami paper on bamboo branches.
 Each bamboo branch decoration has its own wish and meaning.

-Basically, there are five colors for the tanzaku, and they are blue (green), red, yellow, white, and black (purple) based on the Chinese theory of Yin-Yang and the Five Elements.
+Basically, there are five colors for the tanzaku, and they are green, red, yellow, white, and black based on the Chinese theory of Yin-Yang and the Five Elements.
 The theory of Yin-Yang and the Five Elements is based on the idea that everything in nature can be explained in terms of the five elements of wood, fire, earth, metal, and water.
-According to the Yin-Yang Five Elements Theory, blue (green) represents wood, red represents fire, yellow represents earth, white represents gold, and black (purple) represents water.
+According to the Yin-Yang Five Elements Theory, green represents wood, red represents fire, yellow represents earth, white represents gold, and purple represents water.

 Each color of tanzaku has its own meaning, and it is said that if you write your wish on a tanzaku of the appropriate color, your wish will be more likely to come true.